Goals

 $ riscv64-unknown-elf-nm -n program.elf

-The executable contains the union of the symbols in the three object files.
+The executable contains all of the symbols in the combined three object files.
 What is the order of the symbols in the executable?
 How have the symbol addresses changed during the link process?
 Do any undefined symbols remain?

 The linker is given a list of object files to process and it will combine the files together and arrange symbols into their final locations (relocation) and resolve cross-module references (resolution).